-Now in the stage 3, the stage 3 you are going to do the sequencing of the polypeptide chain.
+Now, in the stage 3, the stage 3, you are going to do the sequencing of the polypeptide chain.
 So, these are the you are going to have multiple polypeptide chains.

-So, for the sequencing of the polypeptide chain, you can have the 2 methods one is you can use the Sanger's method or you can use the Edmund-Diggard-Dahn method.
+So, for the sequencing of the polypeptide chain, you can have the two methods.
+One is you can use the Sanger's method, or you can use the Edman degradation method.
 So, let us first discuss about the Sanger's method.

 So, once the polypeptide fragments are generated, we can start the sequencing of the each polypeptide chain, it has the following steps.
-So, first thing is you have to identify the N-terminus residues, the N-terminal amino acid analysis is being performed in the 3 step.
+So, first thing is, first thing is you have to identify the N-terminus residue, the N terminal amino acid analysis is being performed in the three step.
 Number 1, you are actually going to label the terminal amino acids.

-So, as I said, you know, when we were talking about the primary structure, so primary structure has the N-terminal thing and then it has a C-terminal thing.
-So, what we are doing is we are first sequencing the protein from the N-terminus.
-So first amino acid we have to first, you know, do the sequencing from the N-terminus.
-So, for the first amino acid we are just using the labeling.
-So, we are labeling the terminal amino acids.
+So, as I said, when we were talking about the primary structure, so, primary structure has the internal thing and then it has the C-terminal.

+So, what we are doing is, we are first sequencing the protein from the N-terminus.
+So, first amino acid we have to first, do the sequencing from the N-terminus.
+So, for the first amino acid we are just using the labelling.
+So, we are labelling the terminal amino acids.
+So, the chemical reaction is performed to label the terminal amino acid with the compound such as the sanger reagents like 1-fluoro-2-4-dinitrogrnzene, or DFNB, and the dansyl chloride.
+In most of the cases these reagents also label the free amino acid which are present on the basic amino acids sidechain such as lysine and arginine.

-So, the chemical reaction is performed to label the terminal amino acid with the compound such as the Sanger's reagents like 1-fluorot-2,4-dinitrobenzene or D-PhenB and the Denzyl chloride.
-In most of the cases these reagents also label the free amino acids which are present on the basic amino acid such as lysine and arginine.
-Dinitrofluorobenzene reacts with the free amino group to form the dinitropenyl amino acid complex.
-So, what we are going to do is you are going to take the D-FNB and then you if you add the D-PhenB to the first amino acid because it has the free amino group, it is actually going to and in the presence of the HF.
-So, there will be a release of the this group and then it is actually going to form a bond with the terminal amino groups and that is how the first amino acid R1 is actually going to be labeled.
+Dinitrofluorobenzene reacts with the free amino group to form the dinitrophenyl-amino amino acid complex.
+So, what we are going to do is, you are going to take the DFNB and then you if you add DFNB to the first amino acid, because it has the free amino group, it is actually going to and in the presence of THF so there will be a release of this group.
+And then it is actually going to form a bond with the terminal amino groups.
+And that is how the first amino acid R1 is actually going to be labelled.